At which campus can I study this program?

 Plan of Study

-In consultation with both the Undergraduate Academic Advisor in the Stuckeman School and the Graduate Coordinator in Landscape Architecture, the applicant should prepare a plan of study that covers the entire time period of the IUG program.
-The plan should be reviewed periodically with both the Undergraduate Academic Advisor in the Stuckeman School and the Graduate Coordinator in Landscape Architecture.
+In consultation with both the Undergraduate Academic Adviser in the Stuckeman School and the Graduate Coordinator in Landscape Architecture, the applicant should prepare a plan of study that covers the entire time period of the IUG program.
+The plan should be reviewed periodically with both the Undergraduate Academic Adviser in the Stuckeman School and the Graduate Coordinator in Landscape Architecture.

 Students must fulfill all requirements for each degree in order to be awarded that degree, subject to the double-counting of credits as outlined below.
 Degree requirements for the B.S. in Landscape Architecture are listed in the Undergraduate Bulletin.
 Degree requirements for the M.S. degree are listed in the M.S. in Landscape Architecture Degree Requirements section above.
 The program will accept 5 credits of LARCH 414 from students in the IUG program, in lieu of 3 credits of LARCH 510 and 3 credits of LARCH 590.
 Students in the IUG program must also take an additional 1 credit elective to meet the 40 credit minimum required for the degree.